TEALSK12/introduction-to-computer-science/README.md

-# Introduction to Computer Science

 <!-- TODO: Name of the course: Intro to CSP is good in terms of
 aligning the class with other standards, but we need a more exciting name to attract students! -->

-Welcome to the TEALS Intro CS Curriculum!

 # This Gitbook curriculum experience will no longer be accessible starting October 1, 2021